Saturday, August 23, 2025

 Steinbeck’s trajectory of humanist and liberal progressiveness turned into something else, a political zig-zag path for a celebrated writer as he dodged to avoid censure.
 After the red-baiting NYT denounced him for getting the Nobel Prize in 1962 with the suspect ‘moral vision of the 1930s,’ he turned solely to non-fiction according to the museum website.
 The Nobel had arrived because of his Long Island novel The Winter of Our Discontent – which dwelt on money-chasing, not explicit class struggle.

 Little of this is in the museum itself because Steinbeck’s politics are left murky or absent.
 I see museums as encouragement to read an author’s books, not definitive statements about a person or their writing.
 At this time they are a popular destination show staged in a static building open to the general public, including children, referencing many movies, not a literature seminar at Stanford or a socialist study group on proletarian fiction.
 Writers are conditioned by the society their work is produced in, much as they try to rise above it.
 This is inevitable.
-And so is the handling of their memory.
+And so is the handling of their memory and legacy.

 Prior blogspot reviews on this subject, use blog search box, upper left, to investigate our 19 year archive, using these terms: “Steinbeck,” “farm workers,” “proletarian fiction,” “Sweet Thursday,” “Winter of Our Discontent.”